 To be honest, the garbage around and the many street vendors with selfie sticks took our breath away.
-You don’t see that in pictures of the Colosseum anymore.
-The good news is that they are mostly hanging out at the Colosseum and other parts of historic Rome are neater.
+You don’t see that in pictures of the Coliseum anymore.
+The good news is that they are mostly staying at the Colosseum and other parts of historic Rome are already tidier.

 The Colosseum is a symbol of Rome with almost 2000 years of history.
 More than 6 million people visit it every year.
 It is also known as the Flavian Amphitheatre.
 The Colosseum can hold up to 80,000 spectators.
 For more than 500 years, it was the centre of entertainment for the Roman people – it hosted exotic animal exhibitions, prisoner executions, and gladiator fights.